-> The Federal government can enact legislation to implement international treaties, which is generally complemented by legislation in the States.
-A key example is the Environmental Protection and Biodiversity Conservation Act 1999 (EPBC Act), which was introduced to implement the Convention on the World Cultural and Natural Heritage, the Convention on the Conservation of Migratory Species of Wild Animals, and the Ramsar Convention on Wetlands of International Importance.
+The Federal government can enact legislation to implement international treaties, which is generally complemented by legislation in the States.
+A key example is the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), which was introduced to implement the Convention on the World Cultural and Natural Heritage, the Convention on the Conservation of Migratory Species of Wild Animals, and the Ramsar Convention on Wetlands of International Importance.

 The EPBC Act addresses matters of national environmental significance.

-Actions that would or would be likely to have significant impacts on matters of national environmental significance, or upon Federal land, or that are undertaken by the Federal government and its agencies, are prohibited unless otherwise approved by the Minister or exempted from needing approval.
+Actions that have or would be likely to have significant impacts on matters of national environmental significance, or upon Federal land, or that are undertaken by the Federal government and its agencies, are prohibited unless otherwise approved by the Minister or exempted from needing approval.

 National environment protection measures